gianlumur00/Event-study_monetary-policy/README.md

 # Event Study: Monetary Policy Announcements

-This project implements an event study in Python to analyze abnormal stock returns of European banks around monetary policy announcements.
+This project implements an event study in Python to analyze abnormal stock returns around monetary policy announcements.
+The script computes log returns, estimates a market model using the STOXX Europe 600 index, calculates abnormal and cumulative abnormal returns (AR and CAR), performs significance tests, and exports the results to Excel.

 ## Methodology
 - Log returns computation